ninja12445/VirtualLibSystem/AdrielWorkSpace/MyJavaClass.md

- GUI might consists of CLI and UI focus more on the CLI and the core logic first possibly and then work on the UI mechanics should have a blank canvas for the user to enter and then a button [search], should display search result, we can use a find button to replace with search, here are some categories Author:,  Published:, Edition: , Language: , Format:, Copies At: reference from iucat.iu.edu [https://iucat.iu.edu/]
+ GUI might consists of CLI and UI focus more on the CLI and the core logic first possibly and then work on the UI mechanics should have a blank canvas for the user to enter and then a button [search], should display search result, we can use a find button to replace with search,
+ #Here are some categories
+ Author,  Published, Edition, Language, Format, Institution available (original Copies At, modified to Institution avaiable[may sound more specific]) reference from iucat.iu.edu [https://iucat.iu.edu/]